 He rubbed his eyes.
 The riddle of his surroundings was confusing but his mind was clear – evidently his sleep had benefited him.
 He was not in a bed at all as he understood the word, but lying naked on a very soft and yielding mattrress in a trough of dark glass.

 The London that Graham knew has vanished.
-The London of the future, with a population of 33 million, is a vast, claustrophic metropolis with countless levels connected by walkways.
+The London of the future, with a population of 33 million, is a vast, claustrophic metropolis with countless levels, connected by walkways.
 It has wind-wheels on the roof; huge flying stages for the aircraft of the future; while kinetelephotographs allow words and pictures to be projected around the world.
-The countryside is empty: the small, historic towns of Graham’s era have vanished as the cities took over the world.
-The railways have gone; instead there are roads, a hundred yards wide, made of toughened glass called Eadhamite, along which vehicles on rubber wheels sweep along at high speed.
+The countryside is empty: the small, historic towns of Graham’s era have vanished as cities took over the world.
+The railways have gone: instead there are roads, a hundred yards wide, made of toughened glass called Eadhamite, along which vehicles on rubber wheels sweep along at high speed.

 The Revolution over, Graham strives to make sense of this new world.
 He sees that men and women are different:

 To Graham, a typically stiff man from a typically stiff period, not only did these men seem altogether too graceful in person, but altogether too expressive in their vividly expressive faces.
 They gesticulated, they expressed surprise, interest, amusement, above all they expressed the emotions excited in their minds by the ladies about them with astonishing frankness…The ladies in the company of these gentlemen displayed in dress, bearing and manmer alike, less emphasis and more intricacy.
 Some affected a classical simplicty of robing and sublety of fold…Others had closely-fitting dresses without seam or belt at the waist, sometimes with long folds falling from the shoulders…Every one’s movements seemed graceful